Leica D-LUX 5 vs Nikon D750

 Studio photographers will appreciate that the Nikon D750 (unlike the D-LUX 5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The D750 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D-LUX 5 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D-LUX 5 was succeeded by the Leica D-LUX 6.
+Both the D-LUX 5 and the D750 have been discontinued, but can regularly be found used on eBay.
+The D-LUX 5 was replaced by the Leica D-LUX 6, while the D750 was followed by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.

 So what is the bottom line?
 Is there a clear favorite between the Leica D-LUX 5 and the Nikon D750?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.